 Annihilation: the cancellation of two dislocations of opposite Burgers vectors b which approach each other along a given crystallographic plane.
-The critical distance for annihilation of two screw dislocations has been estimated to be $y{\rm cr} \approx Gb / 2\pi\tau{\rm g}$ amounting in metals around 2 μ m (note, the critical distance for edge dislocation annihilation has been found to be on the order of 1- 2 nm only) [7].
+The critical distance for annihilation of two screw dislocations has been estimated to be $y{cr} \approx Gb / 2\pi\tau_g$ amounting in metals around 2 μm (note, the critical distance for edge dislocation annihilation has been found to be on the order of 1- 2 nm only) [7].
 This process contributes to high gain of energy due to the destruction of energy-afflicted defects.

 Dipole formation: two edge dislocations of opposite Burgers vectors gliding past each other on parallel slip planes tend to form stable dipole pairs reducing the elastic energy in dipole in comparison to the single dislocation energy.
 Their typical lengths are on the order of tenths of microns.
 Only edge dislocations can form dipoles since screw dislocations can easily annihilate by cross-slip.
 Usually, dipoles do not move as a whole but can change their configuration (angle between dislocations) in dependency on acting stress value [7].
-At moderate friction stress below CRSS, i.e. at absence of dislocation multiplication, a stable configuration can be reached by the formation of self-screening multipolar clusters reflecting an island-like assembling of elementary dipols.

 Wall formation: generally, dislocations of opposite Burgers vectors tend to annihilate and the residual ones of identical b accumulate in walls.
 Energetically, an array of edge dislocations of the same sign is most stable when the dislocations lie vertically above one another.
-The difference in energy, i.e. the gain, between single dislocations E_s and total energy of dislocation in a network of walls E_n is [12]:
+The difference in energy, i.e. the gain, between single dislocations E_s and total energy of dislocation in a network of walls E_n is [10]:

-$$E_s - E_n = \frac{1}{4} \frac{Gb^2}{\pi (1-\mu)} \rho \ln \frac{\lambda_w}{h_n} \tag{6}$$ with G - shear modulus, b - Burgers vector, μ - Poissson ratio, ρ - dislocation density, h_n - distance between dislocations in walls, λ_w - spacing between walls.
+$$E_s - E_n = \frac{1}{4} \frac{Gb^2}{\pi(1-\mu)} \rho \ln \frac{\lambda_w}{h_n}$$ (6)

+with G - shear modulus, b - Burgers vector, v - Poissson ratio, ρ - dislocation density, h_n - distance between dislocations in walls, λ_w - spacing between walls.
 A relation of $E_n / E_s \approx 0.25$ can be obtained proving to be an essential contribution to the crystal enthalpy reduction.
 In metal physics the dislocations stacked in such walls are named geometrically necessary dislocations (GND).
 Such process plays a decisional role at dynamical polygonization.
-Figure 3 shows the simulation result of Gulluoglou et al. [13] when an initially random distribution of edge dislocations on parallel slip planes relaxes under the influence of their mutual interactions.
+Figure 3 shows the very demonstrative simulation result of Gulluoglou et al [11].

-Junction formation: if two dislocations of identical Burgers vector approach each other they can lock together as Lomer-Cottrell barrier or form a jog intersection or intersect by passing each other.
+Junction formation: if two dislocations of identical Burgers vector approach each other they can lock together as Lomer-Cotrell barrier or form a jog intersection or intersect by passing each other.
 In result characteristic highly regular networks can be formed.